SachanKapil/ActivityFragmentLifecycleApp/README.md

 # ActivityFragmentLifecycleApp 📱

 This Android app, ActivityFragmentLifecycleApp, is designed to help you understand the lifecycle of activities and fragments.
-It includes five buttons that demonstrate various navigation operations and their impact on the lifecycle events of activities and fragments.
-These events logs can be seen in Android Studio LogCat.
+It includes all possible navigation operations and their impact on the lifecycle events of activities and fragments.
+These event's logs can be seen in Android Studio LogCat.

 ## Features

+- Add Fragment One: Adds Fragment One to the screen.
-- **Add Fragment One**: Adds Fragment One to the activity.
+- Add Fragment One with Backstack: Adds Fragment One to the screen with back stack management.
+- Add Fragment Two: Adds Fragment Two to the screen.
-- **Add Fragment Two with Back Stack**: Adds Fragment Two to the activity with back stack navigation.
+- Add Fragment Two with Backstack: Adds Fragment Two to the screen with back stack management.
-- **Replace Fragment Three**: Replaces the current fragment with Fragment Three.
+- Replace Fragment Three: Replaces the current fragment with Fragment Three.
+- Replace Fragment Three with Backstack: Replaces the current fragment with Fragment Three and adds it to the back stack.
+- Replace Fragment Four: Replaces the current fragment with Fragment Four.
-- **Replace Fragment Four with Back Stack**: Replaces the current fragment with Fragment Four using back stack.
+- Replace Fragment Four with Backstack: Replaces the current fragment with Fragment Four and adds it to the back stack.
-- **Open Second Activity**: Opens the Second Activity from the First activity.
+- Open Blank Activity: Opens a blank activity in a new window.

 ## Usage